Glory (Buffy the Vampire Slayer)

 Glory is a fictional character in the television series Buffy the Vampire Slayer portrayed by Clare Kramer.
-Glory is a god from a hell dimension and was the major antagonist of the fifth season, appearing first in episode 5, with her name mentioned in 5 episodes and appearances in 12 others to end season 5.
+Glory was a god from a hell dimension and was the major antagonist of the fifth season.
+She appeared first in episode 5 and made appearances in 12 other episodes throughout the season.
+She made a further brief appearance in the first episode of season 7.

 Character biography

 History

-The fictional character Glorificus (also regarded as "Glory") portrays a tyrant who revels in the suffering of others.
-Her reign of terror seemed unstoppable, and her ambition was unquenchable.
-She quickly became the most powerful of the three hell gods.
-Fearful that Glorificus would seize total control of the dimension for herself, the two other gods aligned and went to war against her.
-The hell gods barely defeated her, but, despite their victory, she was too powerful to destroy.
-They banished her into the earthly dimension, where her essence would be imprisoned in a human child named Ben.
-Created solely to "contain" her, upon his death as a mortal, Glory would be permanently sealed away.
+Glorificus (also known as "Glory") is a god from a hell dimension ruled by three hell gods.
+Fearful that Glorificus would seize total control of the dimension for herself, the two other gods aligned and banished her into the earthly dimension, where her essence is imprisoned in a human child named Ben, portrayed by Charlie Weber.

-However, Glory was too powerful for Ben to resist, and he found himself succumbing to her demands.
-He was increasingly unable to make decisions without her approval.
-She had become the sole decision-maker in the relationship, leaving him feeling helpless and frustrated.
-This female possessed superhuman strength, speed, and invulnerability.
-Glory's strength was greater than that of any Slayer, vampire, or demon on Earth.
-But her powers were weak when compared with those she had in her true form.
-Dark magicks prevent humans from learning that Glory and Ben are the same; even if she transforms right in front of someone, they will have no memory of the incident.
-The spell does not affect supernatural creatures like vampires and demons.
-This becomes a recurring joke in the penultimate episode of Season Five, where Spike finds himself repeatedly having to explain that Ben and Glory are the same person, only for people to either misunderstand him or forget about him instantly.
-As Ben and Glory's personalities begin to merge more (see below), the magic weakens until, in the finale, the whole gang can see through it.
+Glory's strength is greater than that of any Slayer, vampire, or antagonist previously shown as a season villain of Buffy, but her powers are weak when compared to those she had in her home dimension.
+Dark magicks prevent humans in the Buffy universe from learning that Glory and Ben are the same; even if she transforms right in front of someone, they have no memory of the incident.
+The spell does not affect supernatural characters like vampires and demons.
+This flaw becomes a recurring joke in the penultimate episode of season 5, where Spike finds himself repeatedly having to explain that Ben and Glory are the same person, only for people to either misunderstand him or forget about it instantly.
+As Ben and Glory's personalities begin to merge more, the magic weakens until, in the finale, the whole gang sees through it.
 This human form is Glory's only weakness; if the human vessel containing her is killed, then Glory perishes with him.